Blog

 Where to find short-term rentals for travel nurses in Arizona

 After you have signed your contract for your travel nursing job in Arizona, the search is on to find your new temporary home!
 To make the process less overwhelming, create a want and a need list that includes type, location, budget, accommodations, and amenities.
 This step is unnecessary if you choose agency-placed housing.
 Working with Advantis Medical can streamline your housing process and take one more thing off your to-do list before your contract start date.
-If you want to find your housing independently, here is where you can look:
+If you want to find your travel nurse housing in Arizona independently, here is where you can look:

 1. Airbnb

 Searching Airbnb is only for vacation rentals, right?
 Wrong!
-This site has a specific tab to search for extended stays that are a month or longer.
+This site has a specific tab to search for extended stays for a month or longer.
 When searching Airbnb, you can search for the type of rental you want, how many bedrooms you need, and what amenities you desire.
 These types of rentals offer additional luxuries that you will not experience elsewhere.

 2. Apartments.com